Practical guidebooks for the more adventurous traveller.

 The Old Mill Retreat Cafe, at Broxbourne, makes another option for lunch. https://cafesinthepark.com/old-mill-retreat.
 Toilets nearby.

-St Augustine’s church, Broxbourne, is usually open between 9.30am-1pm on Mon-Wed and Fri, and Sunday 10.30am until around 12.30pm.
+St Augustine’s church, Broxbourne, now has a pilgrim stamp.
+The church is usually open between 9.30am-1pm on Mon-Wed and Fri, and Sunday 10.30am until around 12.30pm.
 On 2nd and 4th Sundays the church opens for an 8am service.
 Parish office: bwparishoffice@btinternet.com The church has a loo.

 Gt Amwell